Dev0dyssey/Projects/connex-epoch-api/README.md

 - Easier way to start up the application.
 Currently a terminal command needs to be run from two location (server and React app).
 Would like to write an executable script that would spin up both instances in a single command
 - Ensure the Application UI displays well on mobile devices.
 CSS does take advantage of the fexbox approach, but did not manage to do full mobile testing before the time limit
 - Possibly look at making the application code more modular, to allow other engineers to use parts of the codebase if they like part of the logic
+- Add TypeScript support to allow easier maintanability as the codebase scales up and new engineers come in to work on it

 ## Available Scripts